 27. Go for locally-grown food If you live in a city try to go to farmers’ markets near you – you can save up to 30% off your bill.
 It supports small farmers and cuts down on pollution caused by transporting food from other countries.
 Find your nearest farmer’s market here.

 28. Switch your energy provider Switching can save you hundreds of pounds every year.
-Try our independent comparison tool to find the best value green energy tariff.
+Try our comparison tool to find the best value green energy tariff.

 29. Get thermal curtains These are special curtains that make it virtually impossible for heat to escape.
 You can make them yourself by simply lining your curtains with an insulating material.
 A really cheap way of doing this is to sew a cheap PVC shower curtain (these cost about a fiver) to your existing curtains, and then sew some lining over the top.
 For added insulation you can replace the shower curtain with foil insulation.